Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Infer the value for Import-Namespace

 A previous version of this PEP inferred what would have been the values for Import-Namespace based on dotted names in Import-Name.
-It was decided that it would better to be explicit not only to avoid mistakes by accidentally listing something that would be interpreted as an implicit namespace, but it also made the data more self-documenting.
+It was decided that it would be better to be explicit not only to avoid mistakes by accidentally listing something that would be interpreted as an implicit namespace, but it also made the data more self-documenting.

 Re-purpose the Provides field